 2026 Taiwan International Play Reading Festival

-Play reading is a form of stage presentation centered on the script itself.
+Play reading is a form of theatrical presentation centered on the play itself.
 Through the actors’ vocal interpretation and the audience’s shared imagination, the rhythm of the language, the emotional texture of the characters, the dramatic structure, and even the subtle breaths and pauses between roles can be perceived in their most direct and essential form.
-Although play reading is often regarded as an early stage in the theatre-making process, it also possesses independent artistic value and serves as an important site for cultural exchange and dialogue.
+Although play reading is often regarded as an early stage in the theatre-making process, it also possesses independent artistic value and serves as an important site for cultural exchange and creative dialogue.

-The Taiwan International Play Reading Festival (TIPRF) is curated by the Prologue Center for Play Development and jointly presented with the Taipei Performing Arts Center, with the aim of establishing an international exchange platform centered on the script.
-Each year, the festival focuses on a particular country or cultural region, exploring the differences and resonances among theatrical traditions and textual aesthetics through script presentations and cross-cultural interpretation.
-Here, the script is not only the starting point of stage creation, but also a medium of cultural exchange through which different social experiences and creative perspectives may reflect one another and engage in cross-cultural dialogue.
+The Taiwan International Play Reading Festival (TIPRF) is curated by the Prologue Center for New Plays and jointly organized with the Taipei Performing Arts Center, aiming to establish an international excahnge platform centered on playwrights and plays.
+Each year, the festival focuses on a specific country or cultural region, exploring the differences and resonances among theatrical traditions and textual aesthetics through staged readings and cross-cultural interpretation.

 About